aomlomics/FAIReSheets/README.md

 FAIReSheets converts the FAIR eDNA ([FAIRe](https://fair-edna.github.io/index.html)) data checklist to customizable Google Sheets templates.
 FAIReSheets can be run in one of 2 modes:
 1. **FAIRe eDNA:** Generate FAIRe eDNA data templates from the FAIRe checklist
-2. **ODE-ready:** Generate ODE-ready (NOAA) data templates, ready for submission to the [Ocean DNA Explorer](https://www.oceandnaexplorer.org/), and can be used as input to [edna2obis](https://github.com/aomlomics/edna2obis), a data pipeline for submission to [GBIF](https://www.gbif.org/) and [OBIS](https://obis.org/).
+2. **ODE-ready (NOAA):** Generate ODE-ready (NOAA) data templates, ready for submission to the [Ocean DNA Explorer](https://www.oceandnaexplorer.org/), and can be used as input to [edna2obis](https://github.com/aomlomics/edna2obis), a data pipeline for submission to [GBIF](https://www.gbif.org/) and [OBIS](https://obis.org/).

 NOTE: FAIReSheets generates BLANK templates.
 You must fill them in with data manually after they're generated.

 ### Quick Start Summary
-Email bayden.willms@noaa.gov to be added to the user list and receive the link to the credentials file, create a blank Google Sheet, configure the `.env` file with the Google Sheet ID and the Git Gist URL, specify your parameters in `config.yaml` and optionally in `NOAA_config.yaml` if you want ODE-ready templates, follow the authentication workflow (on your browser), and run `python run.py`.
+Email bayden.willms@noaa.gov to be added to the user list and receive the link to the credentials file, create a blank Google Sheet, configure the `.env` file with the Google Sheet ID and the Git Gist URL, specify your parameters in `config.yaml` and optionally in `NOAA_config.yaml` if you want NOAA/ODE-ready templates, follow the authentication workflow (on your browser), and run `python run.py`.

 ---
 ### Table of Contents